Post-Operative Instructions: Expose and BondBACK

-This video will cover important post-operative information for adherence after the exposure of an impacted tooth.
-If you are undergoing this procedure, it is important to follow these instructions exactly to ensure optimal healing and quick recovery.
+This important information will provide you with post-operative instructions for adherence after the exposure of an impacted tooth.
+It is important to follow these instructions exactly to ensure optimal healing and quick recovery.

 After your surgery, do not disturb the wound or the packing that is placed inside in your mouth.
 This packing is in place to keep the tooth exposed; however, do not be alarmed if this packing falls out or moves from its original positioning.
 If your surgeon has attached a small gold chain to the impacted tooth, it is essential that your orthodontist activates the chain within the first week or two after your surgery.
 If this chain becomes dislodged from the tooth, please contact our office as soon as possible to have the chain replaced.